VadymSachenko/TechWriteIt/ai-technical-writing/ai-use-case/ai-use-case-writing-docs-from-templates.md

 ---
-title: "Use cases for AI: Ger a personalized style guide linting tool"
-description: This use case explain how to create a personalized style guide linting tool using AI.
+title: "AI use case: Generate documentation with AI"
+description: Learn how to use AI tools like ChatGPT to generate consistent documentation.
+This article provides a step-by-step guide with examples for documenting template parameters, settings, and edge cases.
 last_update:
-  date: 4/10/2025
+  date: 4/16/2025
 ---

 import ConfigurationTemplate from '@site/references/templates/ConfigurationTemplateExampleForAI.md';
 import RawTemplateExample from '@site/references/templates/RawTemplateExample.md';
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-In this article, I want you to show you a use case of how you can create a templte for your preffered AI tool to proofread and write dococuments according to [Google developer style guide](https://developers.google.com/style) and a specific template.

-## Intro words

 Writing of overviews, summaries, user guides, release notes, and feature overviews is probably one of the most popular ways AI tools such as ChatGPT, Claude, Gemini are used by tech writers.
-However, they just can't "git clone" your minds and intsanly provide you the output you want.
-Therefore, this article shares a specific use case with specific steps that explains how you can use an LLM tool to generate documents for you if they have similiar structure.
+However, the AI can't yet just scan your mind and instantly generate the output you want.
+To get the desired results, you need to provide clear instructions and structure.
+This article shows you how to do that by walking you through a practical use case of using ChatGPT for technical documentation.
+You'll learn how to:
+- Create templates for consistent document structure
+- Write effective prompts that guide the AI
+- Prepare and organize supporting materials
+- Test and refine the AI's output

+The article includes a real-world example of documenting template configurations, complete with a sample prompt and template.
+Whether you're documenting software features, API endpoints, or configuration parameters, these techniques will help you maintain consistency across your documentation.

-## Use case scemario
+## Use case scenario: AI-powered documentation templates

 Your company regularly creates dozens of templates, which are available in Back Office.
 Your marketing team uses these templates to create visually appealing HTML pages.
 Depending on the team's marketing strategy they choose and configure these templates in the back office: upload images, add texts and colors, set up rules for dynamicaly changing text, and so on.